Protecting Intellectual Property Rights in Hong Kong and China22Mar2021

-Companies must be proactive in protecting their IP rights.
-While there are governmental agencies and other mechanisms for protecting IP rights, IP owners must take the initiative in safeguarding and enforcing such rights.
-These mechanisms are only there to assist; they will not commence an action unless a company can provide details of unauthorised use.
-Relying on legal department staff as the company’s eyes and ears in the marketplace for protecting IP rights has limited effectiveness since most legal departments have limited human resources.
+It is important to be proactive in protecting IP rights.
+While there are governmental agencies and other mechanisms for registering IP rights, IP owners must take the initiative to safeguard and enforce such rights.

+If the company is fortunate enough to have a legal department, it is not just an issue for them.
+Relying wholly on legal department staff as the company’s eyes and ears in the marketplace for protecting IP rights has limited effectiveness, since legal departments have limited human resources.

 A company should not rely on others to protect its IP rights.
-Management must make IP protection a core value.
-Employees at every level of a company’s organisational structure are its eyes and ears in monitoring infringement of the company’s IP rights in the market place.
-All employees at all levels should be educated about the company’s rights and encouraged and rewarded for reporting unauthorised use of the company’s IP rights.
+It is advisable to make IP protection a core value.
+Employees (at every level of a company’s organisational structure) can be eyes and ears in monitoring infringement of the company’s IP rights in the market place.
+It is important to educate employees about the company’s rights, and perhaps encourage and reward those who report unauthorised use of the company’s IP rights.

-It behoves management to instil IP awareness as part of the corporate culture and engage the entire company in the effort.
+It behoves management to instil IP awareness as part of the corporate culture and engage the entire company in this effort.
 Ultimately, it is up to the IP holder to protect its own IP rights.
-Engaging the entire workforce to help protect such valuable assets is good policy.
+Engaging the entire workforce to help protect such valuable assets is a wise approach.

-A company must protect trade secrets – technical and operational information that is economically beneficial to the company.
+A company needs to protect its trade secrets; technical and operational information that is economically beneficial to the company.

-Unauthorised access to technical and operational information should be prohibited.
-This includes restrictions on employees, consultants, JV partners, vendors and others.
-Employees and outside partners should have access only to information necessary for performing their proper duties and responsibilities.
+Unauthorised access to technical and operational information should be prohibited including restrictions on employees, consultants, JV partners, vendors and others.
+Employees and outside partners should have only have access to information necessary for performing their proper duties and responsibilities.
 Only a few people should have unlimited access to all information and all access by these individuals should be monitored and their activities documented.

-The source of most unauthorised use of trade secrets and other sensitive information is someone given unmonitored access to such information.
+The source of most unauthorised use of trade secrets and other sensitive information is when someone is given unmonitored access to such information.
 If information is valuable to a company’s operations, it is useful to a company’s competitor.
-Access must be monitored and controlled.
-A company should limit access to sensitive information to those with a need to know such information.
+Thus, access should be monitored and controlled.
+Perhaps limit access on a need to know basis.

-Every company should have a system for tracking access to its computer systems and database.
-It should be able to track all access and file transfers of such information.
-A company should consider restricting the use of USB drives, notebook computers and other storage devices with its databases.
-As part of its best-practice guidelines and procedures, a company should have policies and guidelines for employee usage of MSN Messenger and similar information-sharing software applications on company computers, and limiting of uploading and downloading of information onto company computers.
+Companies should have a system for tracking access to its computer systems and database.
+Consider restricting the use of USB drives, notebook computers and other storage devices.
+As part of its best-practice guidelines and procedures, a company should have policies and guidelines for employee usage of personal email, personal cloud database, instant messaging apps and similar information-sharing software applications on company computers, and limiting of uploading and downloading of information.

-A company should conduct regular internal IP audits and reviews as part of its IP protection program.
-There should be an internal team of IP auditors and reviewers with the authority to conduct random, unannounced audits and reviews of every computer within the company.
-The team must be fully supported by top management.
+A company should conduct regular internal IP audits and reviews as part of its IP protection program, with an internal team of IP auditors and reviewers with the authority to conduct random, unannounced audits and reviews of every computer within the company, fully supported by management.

-Monitoring of competitors’ activities is a useful way of detecting unauthorised use of a company’s trade secrets.
-Monitoring of former employees, manufacturers, vendors, consultants and service providers is also helpful in preventing leakage of valuable information.
+Monitoring of competitors’ activities is a useful way of detecting unauthorised use of a company’s trade secrets as is monitoring former employees, manufacturers, vendors, consultants and service providers.

 Keeping sensitive information separate

-For instance, a company may wish to keep its R&D in the UK, its sales force in Hong Kong and its factories in China where each facility cannot access information and databases of other facilities.
+For instance, a company may wish to keep its R&D in the UK, its sales force in Hong Kong and its factories in China, where each facility is unable to access information and databases of the other facilities.
 It may wish to manufacture crucial components in one factory and ship the completed components to another factory for assembly.
-The key is to prevent personnel in one facility from accessing information at another facility so that only a few top managers will have access to the company’s complete R&D, production or operational cycles.
+The key is to prevent personnel in one facility from accessing information at another facility so that only a few top managers have access to the company’s complete R&D, production or operational cycles.

 There are several enforcement options in Hong Kong and China available to holders of IP rights.
 Available remedies in the two jurisdictions are similar.
 They include:

 In both jurisdictions, civil remedies are available through local courts.
-In all major cities in China, there are special Intellectual Property Chambers within the People’s Court experienced in handling IP disputes.
-Although no longer binding since the handover in 1997, Hong Kong courts often follow UK court decisions in IP matters.
+In all major cities in China, there are special Intellectual Property Chambers within the People’s Court, experienced in handling IP disputes.
+Incidentally, although no longer binding since the handover in 1997, Hong Kong courts often follow UK court decisions in IP matters.